Growth Gaps for Quotients by Confined Subgroups: Negligible quotient growth for confined subgroups

-is injective, where $f_i,p_i$ are chosen by Lemma \ref{ExtLemConf} for the pair $(a_i,a_i)$. \end{lem} \begin{proof} By taking higher power of $F$ and $P$, we may assume where $r$ is the fellow travel constant by Lemma \ref{admisProp} for $(L,\tau)$-admissible paths.
+where $f_i,p_i$ are chosen by Lemma \ref{ExtLemConf} for the pair $(a_i,a_i)$, is injective. \end{lem} \begin{proof} By taking sufficiently high powers of elements in $F$ and $P$, we may assume where $r$ is the fellow travel constant associated to $(L,\tau)$-admissible paths by Proposition \ref{admisProp}.